JavascriptLearner815/oss-enterprise/CODE_OF_CONDUCT.md

 - Anything you wouldn't show in a formal setting, like in front of your boss or teacher (NSFW)
 - Derogatory "jokes" (including threatening to violate these guidelines but not actually/quasi-threatening)
 ## Reporting
-Any unacceptable behavior should be reported as follows, and retaliation will result in both parties being punished in the ways shown in the proceeding subsection below.
+Any unacceptable behavior should be reported as follows, and retaliation will result in both parties being punished in the ways shown in the proceeding section after this one.
 *These specifications for reporting are here for a reason and must be added to your report.
 If you don't, we might reject action on the report until we hear more from you.*
-**If you're not a maintainer or above:**
+**If you aren't a maintainer or above:**
 Email as aforementioned.
 Some recommendations are below, along with a template for you to use.
 - Explain the problem in professional words, not just vaguely because you know what happened.
 Otherwise, your report will probably leave the perpetrator unscathed.
 - Don't go astray from what you're reporting.
 Linking a billion other links to your fancy websites or saying stuff like "LOL" or "Blah, blah, blah" doesn't help anyone review your report.